Minor Field Studies (MFS)

 How to apply

-Apply for MFS The call for the autumn term 2025 is open from April 1 to April 30, 2025.
-You apply by filling out the attachments below and emailing them to mfs@sh.se.
-Supporting documents may be submitted no later than May 15, 2025.
-You may travel as early as June 1, 2025, and must return to Sweden no later than December 31, 2025.
+The call for the autumn semester of 2026 is open from 20 March to 20 April 2026.
+Apply by completing the documents below and emailing them to mfs@sh.se.
+You may travel as early as 1 September 2026 and must return to Sweden no later than 31 December 2026.

 • All MFS applications are individual.
-Even if you are two people writing your thesis together, your applications will be assessed individually.
-The project description must clearly state who is doing what during the field study.
+Even if two students are writing their project/essay together, their applications will be individually assessed.
+The project description must clearly state who will do what during the field studies.

-• The thesis must be written in English.
+• The project/essay must be written in English.

-• The MFS program is coordinated nationally by Stockholm University, but you apply for scholarships through the student department at Södertörn University.
-You must have a supervisor at Södertörn University and a contact person in the host country.
-The Swedish supervisor is primarily responsible for the project and academic supervision.
+• You must have a supervisor at Södertörn University and a contact person in the host country.
+The Swedish supervisor has primary responsibility for the project and academic supervision.
 The local contact person assists on-site but is not responsible for the content of the study.

-• Once you are granted a scholarship, you must participate in a mandatory MFS preparation meeting.
-At the meeting, you will receive information about the scholarship, insurance, personal safety, health, and practical details before, during, and after your planned MFS field study.
+• Once you have been granted a scholarship, you must participate in a mandatory MFS preparation meeting.
+At the meeting, you will receive information about the scholarship, insurance, personal security, health, and practical details before, during, and after your planned MFS field study.
 After your study is completed, you will participate in a follow-up meeting where you share experiences, tips, and advice with other students.

 Your application will be assessed based on the following criteria:

-• The academic foundation of the project description, method choice, and overall quality.
+• The project description's academic foundation, choice of method and overall quality.

-• The project’s relevance to one or more of the global goals for sustainable development.
+• The project’s relevance to one or more of the Sustainable Development Goals.

 Read more about Minor Field Studies.
 External link, opens in new window.